brimdata/zed/cmd/zar/README.md

 ```
 zar zdx -o custom keys.zng
 ```
-(TBD: we should probably use ".zdx" to denote a single file in its zdx form after we fix things to use single-file form instead of bundle form.)

 Now I can see my index files for the custom rule I made
 ```
 zar ls custom.zng